-President and CEO
+President and Chief Executive Officer

-Donna Anthony, M.D., Ph.D.
+Donna Anthony, MD, PhD

 Chief Medical Officer

-Donna T. Anthony, M.D., Ph.D. assumed the position of Chief Medical Officer at Gracie Square Hospital in January 2016 after spending over twenty years as attending psychiatrist at the Westchester Division of NewYork-Presbyterian Hospital.
-While at NYP-Cornell she was Program Director of the Continuum of Care for treatment of individuals with psychotic disorders.
-She focused her clinical, academic and teaching efforts on the inpatient treatment of schizophrenia and bipolar disorders.
-She expanded her administrative role as Unit Chief of the Acute Psychotic Disorders Unit to the overall Continuum of Care which included Service Chief for the Second Chance Inpatient Unit and Program Director for the outpatient psychotic disorders clinic and continuing day treatment program with recent development of a partial hospitalization track.
+Donna T. Anthony, MD, PhD, assumed the position of Chief Medical Officer at Gracie Square Hospital in January 2016 after spending over 20 years as an attending psychiatrist at the NewYork-Presbyterian Westchester Behavioral Health Center.
+While at NewYork-Presbyterian/Weill Cornell Medical Center, she focused her clinical, academic, and teaching efforts on the inpatient treatment of schizophrenia and bipolar disorders.
+Her administrative roles included Service Chief for the Acute Psychotic Disorders Unit and Second Chance Program Inpatient Unit, as well as Program Director for the Continuum of Care, which spanned the inpatient services, an outpatient psychotic disorders clinic, continuing day treatment program, and partial hospitalization track.

-Dr. Anthony obtained a B.S. in Molecular Biophysics and Biochemistry at Yale University.
-She completed a combined M.D. and Ph.D. program at Cornell Medical College and The Rockefeller University where she studied Developmental Neurobiology.
-She did residency training in Psychiatry as well as a Fellowship in Schizophrenia Research at Columbia Presbyterian Medical Center and The New York State Psychiatric Institute before assuming her position at Cornell.
+Dr. Anthony earned a Bachelor of Science in Molecular Biophysics and Biochemistry at Yale University.
+She completed a combined MD and PhD program at Weill Cornell Medicine and The Rockefeller University, where she studied developmental neurobiology.
+She did residency training in psychiatry as well as a fellowship in schizophrenia research at NewYork-Presbyterian/Columbia University Irving Medical Center and The New York State Psychiatric Institute before assuming her position at Weill Cornell Medicine.

 Dr. Anthony is a Clinical Associate Professor of Psychiatry at Weill Cornell Medicine and a Fellow of the American Psychiatric Association.
 She continues to practice general adult psychiatry part time through her private practice in White Plains and Manhattan.